ritikkrtiwari/Verilog_Intern_Project/README.md

 **tb_serial_adder.v** – Testbench to simulate the sequential addition and verify waveform correctness.

-Screenshots (to be added by user):
+Screenshots (to be added by user):Verilog code , Simulation waveform , Synthesized RTL schematic , schematic

-Verilog code

-Simulation waveform

-Synthesized RTL schematic
-schematic

 **🧪 Simulation Results**